Commitments and Contingencies

 |COMMITMENTS AND CONTINGENCIES||

-On May 16, 2016, Banco Popular North America (“Banco”) filed a lawsuit in Duval County, Florida in the Circuit Court of the Fourth Judicial Circuit against Aerial Products Corporation d/b/a Southern Balloon Works (“Aerial Products”), Kevin M. Hess, LTAS, and the Company to collect on a delinquent Small Business Administration loan that Banco made in 2007 to Aerial Products with Mr. Hess as the personal guarantor.
+On May 16, 2016, Banco Popular North America (“Banco”) filed a lawsuit in Duval County, Florida in the Circuit Court of the Fourth Judicial Circuit against Aerial Products Corporation d/b/a Southern Balloon Works (“Aerial Products”), Kevin M. Hess, the Company’s Chief Technology Officer, Lighter Than Air Systems Corp., a wholly owned subsidiary of the Company (“LTAS”), and the Company to collect on a delinquent Small Business Administration loan that Banco made in 2007 to Aerial Products with Mr. Hess as the personal guarantor.
 LTAS and the Company filed an Answer on June 30, 2016 and Responses to Interrogatories on December 16, 2016.
-The lawsuit is active and discovery is ongoing.
-It is our position that neither LTAS nor the Company are continuations of Aerial Products, and LTAS and the Company have denied all allegations made by Banco and will vigorously defend that position.
+The lawsuit is active, and discovery is ongoing.
+It is our position that neither LTAS nor the Company are continuations of Aerial Products, and LTAS and the Company have denied all allegations made by Banco.
+The Company will vigorously defend that position.
 The Company has evaluated the probability of loss as possible, but the range of loss is unable to be estimated.

 Other than the Banco matter, there are no material claims, actions, suits, proceedings inquiries, labor disputes or investigations pending.